mistakenot/ratelimiter/README.md

 - `make test` runs unit tests.
 Note that this requires an instance of Redis 4 to be running locally.
 - `make up` starts a full local environment with docker-compose.
 - `make deploy` runs the cloud init and deployment scripts, powered by Terraform.

+# Issues

+- There are a few `TODO`'s in the code base for small code improvements.
+- Cloud Run managed clusters can't connect to private VPC IP addresses.